jacobjohnsson/QC-32/readme.txt

            #5.
 Output.

                 The value in register C is diplayed on the console immediately.
-                Only accepts values between 0 and 255.
+                Accepts positive integers.

            #6.
 Input.

                 The QC-32 waits for input on the console.
-When input arrives register C is loaded with the input, also between 0 and 255.
+When input arrives register C is loaded with the input.
+Accepts positive values.

            #7.
 Load.